dan-r95/EWS/README.md

 # EWS
-protoyping an app with framerJS and coffeescript
+Prototyping an app with framerJS and coffeescript